 Once the student has provided all documents, the Administrative Assistant will forward them to the Faculty of Graduate Studies.

 Students are responsible for submitting their Intent to Graduate between:

-- January and March for spring convocation, - July and September for fall convocation.
+- February and March for spring convocation,

+- June and August for fall convocation.

+- October and December for winter convocation.